Prior99/native-image-diff/README.md

 ## Contributing

-Yarn is used instead of npm, so make sure it is installed, probably: `npm install -g yarn`.
+Yarn is used instead of npm, so make sure it is installed. `npm install -g yarn`.

 Generally, it should be enough to just run: